utnet-org/utility/core/o11y/README.md

-Observability (o11y) helpers for the UNC codebase.
+Observability (o11y) helpers for the Utility codebase.

 This crate contains all sorts of utilities to enable a more convenient observability implementation in the UNC codebase.